COMMAND POST OPERATIONS

 (4) There are limitations in the automatic generation of friendly situational information.
 Obviously, forces that are not equipped with FBCB2 or are not transmitting to the TI will not automatically appear in the situational information picture and must be manually input into MCS by the operations section.
 Operators may also manually input friendly icons via FBCB2.

 b.
 All-Source Analysis System.
 ASAS supports intelligence operations, providing linkage to strategic and tactical intelligence sensors and sources.
 ASAS's primary functions include—

 - Data access, database development, and correlation capabilities.

 - Creation and dissemination of intelligence reports, templates, and annexes.

 - Receipt of intelligence reports from a variety of sources (including FBCB2 and other digital systems) and display and management of the enemy picture.

 - Support of targeting functions.

-The battalion has a single ASAS-Light system located in the S2 platform at the CP.
-The S2 uses ASAS-Light to receive intelligence reports from all sources and to create and manage the correlated COP, which the other ABCS components in the CP can access.
-Additionally, the S2 routinely sends the ASAS-Light picture he generates down to subordinate units via FBCB2.
-He also sends it to the SBCT, where it is integrated into the brigade-level enemy picture by the SBCT S2 section.
+The task force has a single ASAS system located in the S2 platform at the main CP.
+The S2 uses ASAS to receive intelligence reports from all sources and to create and manage the correlated enemy situational information picture, which the other ATCCS components in the CP can access.
+Additionally, the S2 routinely sends the ASAS picture he generates down to subordinate units via FBCB2.
+He also sends the situational information picture to brigade, where it is integrated into the brigade-level enemy situational information picture by the brigade S2 section.

 - Create and disseminate fire support orders, graphics, and control measures.